The

 We stayed at Castle hotel Weitenburg the night before our tour. http://germany-castles-hotels.com/weitenburg/ This was lovely, the castle is in an absolutely quiet, out of the way place over looking the farming valley it has protected over the centuries.
 Our room was the Tower room.
 There is a five star restaurant in the castle (my rating) that served wild venison filets wrapped in a crepe, wow.
 After a great nights sleep and a solid German breakfast we were off to mecca, the Porsche factory.

 The castle was on the A81 south of Stuttgart, less than an hour drive north to the Porsche factory, which is off the A81 northwest of Stuttgart.
 Instructions to the factory provided by Porsche [after your tour is approved] worked well.
-We arrived at the Porsche factory early because of reported parking problems.
-Thanks to Frogster representing Geneva on this BB we knew where to go to park.
-See appendix A below for his parking instructions.
+We arrived at the Porsche factory early because of reported parking problems. .

 Select photos from the Museum